 This blog is a two part one, you can read part two here about specifically what lenders expect from you.
 We can obtain property development finance for you, check our property development finance page here.

 Since this article was written many developers have had big problems with existing bank loans being called in at short notice.
 If you need help please check out our commercial write down page.
+You can also watch our short video:

 About The Writer